spslater/targpg/README.md

   -c, --create          create the file without confirmation if it does not exist -p PASSFILE, --passfile PASSFILE
-                        file with archive password stored in it -a [ADD ...], --add [ADD ...]
+                        file with archive password stored in it -o, --output          directory to extract files to -d DIR, --directory DIR
+                        when adding files, do it relative to this directory -a [ADD ...], --add [ADD ...]
                         add files to the archive
+  -u [UPDATE ...], --update [UPDATE ...]
-  -x, --unique          only add unique files, if the file exists an error is thrown -u, --update          overwrite existing files if any being passed in match -d DIR, --directory DIR
+                        overwrite existing files if any being passed in match -r [REMOVE ...], --remove [REMOVE ...]
+                        add files to the archive
-                        when adding files, do it relative to this directory -e [EXTR ...], --extract [EXTR ...]
+  -e [EXTR ...], --extract [EXTR ...]
-                        extract the files from the archive, if no files given a prompt will ask -o, --output          directory to extract files to -l, --list            list the contents of the archive
+                        extract the files from the archive, if no files given a prompt will ask -l, --list            list the contents of the archive
 ```